 "Cut the length of your email copy in half.
 Now cut it in half again."

-But what else can you do to your email body copy beyond length to start A/B testing it?
-How about trying a new format?
-That's what the team from Flightfox did—instead of the usual chunks of copy, they used a question-and-answer format.
+So what else can you do to your email body copy beyond length to start A/B testing it?
+How about formatting shifts like:

 Shorter versus longer